- RTD Data Acquisition 8-Layer Stackable HAT for Raspberry Pi

 PT100/PT1000 sensor selection

 Each group of four channels can be preset to read PT100 or PT1000 sensors.
 Selection is made from the jumpers placed on the left or right side of the board.
-The board is shipped with the a wire soldered instead the jumper (PT100).
+Install jumpers to use PT100 sensors.
 The calibration resistors used on board are 0.01%.
-We did not install a mechanical jumper because the resistance of the jumper could influence the precision of the measurement.
-If you want to use the board with PT1000 sensors, please cut the wire soldered between the jumper pins.
+In order to make sure the jumper resistance does not influence the temperature reading, consider replacing it with a soldered wire.

 The card firmware can be updated in the field by running a command.
 The update is made with the latest firmware version located on our servers.
 More instructions about the process can be found on GitHub.
 Please make sure there is no process, like Node-Red or python scripts, that tries to access the card during the update process.